I’m already five months in this fine city and I have yet to make one

 been something momentary, a fleeting inclination toward what

-was always, of course, headed toward a timely terminus.
-But
+was always, and certainly, headed toward a timely terminus.

-for Edward, it was monumental and enduring.
-Only now it
+But for Edward it was monumental and enduring.
+Only now